JetBrains/intellij-sdk-docs/products/phpstorm/phpstorm.md

 | [`runIde.ideaDirectory`](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#running-dsl) | Path to locally installed target version of PhpStorm.
 For example, on macOS:<br>`/Users/<user name>/Library/Application Support/JetBrains/Toolbox/apps/PhpStorm/ch-0/193.5233.101/PhpStorm.app/Contents` |

 The version of the PHP plugin is explicitly declared because it isn't bundled with IntelliJ IDEA Ultimate Edition.
-Select a [version](https://plugins.jetbrains.com/plugin/6610-php/versions) of the PHP plugin that is compatible with the IntelliJ Idea Ultimate version.
+Select a [version](https://plugins.jetbrains.com/plugin/6610-php/versions) of the PHP plugin that is compatible with the `intellij.version`.

-Add the [dependencies](#declaring-dependencies-in-pluginxml) to the plugin project's `plugin.xml` file

-### Configuring PhpStorm Plugin Projects using DevKit
-If you are using a DevKit workflow to develop plugins for PhpStorm, the recommended approach is to base the plugin project SDK on a local installation of PhpStorm.
-An alternative approach is to base the plugin project SDK on a local installation of IntelliJ IDEA Ultimate with the PHP plugin.

-The [Plugin Dependencies](/basics/plugin_structure/plugin_dependencies.md) page describes adding dependencies to the DevKit development environments.
-Follow the instructions to add the PHP OpenAPI classes to the classpath of your plugin.
-Add the `php-openapi.jar` and `php.jar` libraries to the classpath of your project's SDK.
-These libraries are located in `<your_installation_of_PhpStorm>/plugins/php/lib` directory.

-### Declaring Dependencies in plugin.xml
-The dependency on the PHP plugin APIs must be declared in the `plugin.xml` file as shown in the tutorial [Configuring plugin.xml](/products/dev_alternate_products.md#configuring-pluginxml) section.
+The dependency on the PHP plugin APIs must be declared in the `plugin.xml` file, as shown in the tutorial [Configuring plugin.xml](/products/dev_alternate_products.md#configuring-pluginxml) section.